 Master’s degree is NOT required for the PhD application.
 A Bachelor’s degree suffices.

-Please mention my name in your application, or preferably get in touch with me during the application process.
+Please mention my name in your application, or preferably get in touch with me before/during the application process.

 What do I do?